pluginpal/strapi-plugin-sitemap/README.md

 Fields can be injected in the pattern by escaping them with `[]`.

-The following fields types are by default allowed in a pattern:
+The following field types are by default allowed in a pattern:

 - id
 - uid